Al-Hallaj: Imprisonment and execution

 The conditions of al-Hallaj's confinement varied depending on the relative sway his opponents and supporters held at the court, but he was finally condemned to death in 922 on the charge of being a Qarmatian rebel who wished to destroy the Kaaba, because he had said "the important thing is to proceed seven times around the Kaaba of one's heart."
 According to another report, the pretext was his recommendation to build local replicas of the Kaaba for those who are unable to make the pilgrimage to Mecca.
 The queen-mother interceded with the caliph who initially revoked the execution order, but the intrigues of the vizier finally moved him to approve it.
-On 23 Dhu 'l-Qa'da (25 March) trumpets announced his execution the next day.
+On 23 Dhu 'l-Qa'da (March 25) trumpets announced his execution the next day.
 The words he spoke during the last night in his cell are collected in Akhbar al-Hallaj.
 Thousands of people witnessed his execution on the banks of the Tigris River.
 He was first punched in the face by his executioner, then lashed until unconscious, and then decapitated or hanged.
 Witnesses reported that al-Hallaj's last words under torture were "all that matters for the ecstatic is that the Unique should reduce him to Unity", after which he recited the Quranic verse 42:18.
 His body was doused in oil and set alight, and his ashes were then scattered into the river.
 A cenotaph was "quickly" built on the site of his execution, and "drew pilgrims for a millennium" until being swept away by a Tigris flood during the 1920s.

 Some question whether al-Hallaj was executed for religious reasons as has been commonly assumed.
 According to Carl W. Ernst, the legal notion of blasphemy was not clearly defined in Islamic law and statements of this kind were treated inconsistently by legal authorities.
-In practice, since apostasy was subsumed under the category of zandaqa, which reflected the Zoroastrian legacy of viewing heresy as a political crime, they were prosecuted only when it was politically convenient.
+In practice, since apostasy was subsumed under the category of zandaqa, viewing heresy as a political crime, they were prosecuted only when it was politically convenient.
 Sadakat Kadri points out that "it was far from conventional to punish heresy in the tenth century," and it is thought he would have been spared execution except that the vizier of caliph al-Muqtadir wished to discredit "certain figures who had associated themselves" with al-Hallaj.
 (Previously al-Hallaj had been punished for talking about being at one with God by being shaved, pilloried and beaten with the flat of a sword, not executed because the Shafi'ite judge had ruled that his words were not "proof of disbelief.")